 I’m No Lady; I’m a Member of Congress: Women Pioneers on Capitol Hill, 1917-1934

 Great triumphs and historic firsts highlight women’s initial foray into national political office.
-Four years after Jeannette Rankin was elected to the House of Representatives in 1916, women won the right to vote nationally, with the ratification of the 19th Amendment in 1920.
+Four years after Jeannette Rankin of Montana was elected to the House of Representatives in 1916, women won the right to vote nationally, with the ratification of the 19th Amendment in 1920.
 Rebecca Felton of Georgia became the first woman to serve in the U.S. Senate in 1922.
-That same year, Alice Robertson of Oklahoma became the first woman to preside over the House of Representatives.
-In 1923, Representative Mae Ella Nolan of California became the first woman to chair a congressional committee.
+That same year Alice Mary Robertson of Oklahoma became the first woman to preside over the House of Representatives.
+In 1923 Representative Mae Ella Nolan of California became the first woman to chair a congressional committee.
 Two other women followed her lead, including Mary Norton of New Jersey, the first woman elected from the East Coast, who would chair four House committees during her quarter-century career.
-In 1932, Hattie Caraway became the first woman elected to the Senate.
+In 1932 Hattie Caraway of Arkansas became the first woman elected to the Senate.
 Several other women attained prominent committee positions, including Representative Florence Prag Kahn of California, the first woman to serve on the powerful Appropriations Committee.